Quick Links

 Intent

-We deliver our mathematics curriculum to ensure it follows the key aims of the National Curriculum.
-We strive to ensure that all pupils become fluent in the fundamentals of mathematics and in number so that pupils develop solid conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
+At Glusburn School, we deliver our mathematics curriculum to ensure it follows the key aims of the National Curriculum.
+Our aim is to ensure that all children become fluent in the fundamentals of number so that they develop solid conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 How are children supported within Mathematics?